MartinToOr/MyAutoMails/README.md

 The scheduler checks every minute for scripts whose `next_execution` is due and sends the generated response to the configured email addresses.

-The scheduler checks every minute for scripts whose `next_execution` is due and sends the generated response to the configured email addresses.